OMoralesNapoles/OswaldoWebsite/content/authors/admin/_index.md

   - Vine copulas

 education:
-  - area: PhD dissertation: Bayesian Belief Nets and Vines in Aviations Safety and Other Applications
+  - area:  Bayesian Belief Nets and Vines in Aviations Safety and Other Applications
     institution: Delft University of Technology
     date_start: 01-09-2004
     date_end: 2010